Weekend in Bratislava – a local’s amazing 2 days itinerary

 Across the street from the castle is Saint Martin’s Cathedral, a gothic edifice where eleven kings and eight queens of Hungary have been crowned after the capture of Buda by the Turks in the 16th century.
 Interestingly, its tower was actually part of the old town’s defensive walls (to be seen ascending up the street to the right) and the cathedral was originally built over a cemetery.
 It thus houses catacombs and crypts of unknown length underneath the church.
 The tower of St Martin’s cathedral is topped by a 150 kg replica of the Crown of St. Stephen, the holy crown of the Kingdom of Hungary, to recall the cathedral’s role as a coronation church between 1536 and 1830.

 You can actually walk the former coronation route from the cathedral by following a series of golden crowns embedded in the pavement throughout the old town.
-We wholeheartedly recommend doing that, as described in detail here.
+We wholeheartedly recommend doing that if spending a weekend in Bratislava, as described in detail here.

 Whether you decide to follow the old coronation route or not, take the afternoon to explore the city’s pedestrian area and walk the cobblestoned streets at leisure.
 It’s why we recommended spending a whole weekend in Bratislava in the first place!
 For those that decide to take our advice, there are many great places to stay in Bratislava!

-Make sure to check out the Main Square with the Old Town Hall, the Primate’s Palace – now seat of the town’s mayor – and the life-size statues scattered throughout town, as you walk your way towards Michael’s Gate (Michalska Brana).
-We recommend to only consider going up the tower of the gate if you are into narrow spaces, otherwise, simply throw in the towel and enjoy the small, authentic souvenir shops and another nice afternoon coffee break.
-Your best options are both on Michalska street: Nata Lisboa and Enjoy Coffee.
+Speaking of coffee, your best options are both on Michalska street: Nata Lisboa and Enjoy Coffee.
 Nata Lisboa is a Portuguese coffee shop where you can find deserts like the famous pastel de nata that pairs perfectly with a glass of galao (café latte) or a cup or bica (espresso).
 Enjoy Coffee has an atmosphere that reminds of a country house, the fresh décor with flowers and great coffee is for sure an ideal way to boost your energy in the afternoon.

 Once your energy levels are restored, it is time to discover the Hviezdoslav’s Square in front of the Slovak National Theater.
 It actually resembles a boulevard more than a square with its tree-shaded pedestrian area and it features souvenir stalls, outdoor restaurants, bars, and cafés.